 ii.
-Response effectiveness: We are working with Proforest to develop risk analysis and mitigation plans for key regions, as well as a verification process that stresses PepsiCo's goals on High Carbon Stock, High Conservation Values, peatlands, land rights, including Free, Prior and Informed Consent, human rights, and no burning, as described by RSPO.
-This work involves a risk assessment of direct suppliers and their supply base (leveraging mill traceability data) to identify, assess, prioritize and address top compliance risks under PepsiCo's policies, including recommending priority mills and supply bases for verification assessments and wider engagement.
-We expect that this work will increase engagement with suppliers to monitor implementation of continuous improvement plans.
-We believe our progress against our Palm Oil Action Plan and related deforestation policies will help us stay ahead of regulatory requirements.
+Response effectiveness: We work with Proforest to develop risk analysis and mitigation plans for key regions, as well as a verification process that stresses PepsiCo's goals on High Carbon Stock, High Conservation Values, peatlands, land rights, including Free, Prior and Informed Consent, human rights, and no burning, as described by RSPO.
+This involves a risk assessment of direct suppliers and their supply base (leveraging mill traceability data) to identify, assess, prioritize and address top compliance risks under PepsiCo's policies, including recommending priority mills and supply bases for verification assessments and engagement.
+We expect that this work will increase engagement with suppliers to monitor implementation of continuous improvement plans and help us stay ahead of regulatory requirements.